q231950/road-to-bishkek/README.md

-# bish [road-to-bishkek]
+# bish

-It's always good to know how far you are from Bishkek.
-And what's the weather like.
+**Always good to know how far you are from Bishkek - and what the weather is like.**

 ![image](screenshot.png)